Kaiyrkhan/HCIA-Datacom/Eth-Trunk_MSTP.md

-# Eth-Trunk and MSTP Configuration in eNSP Simulator
+# Eth-Trunk and MSTP configuration in eNSP Simulator

 **HQ-D1 and HQ-D2**